mrtazz/unwiredcouch.com/about.md

 layout: default
 title: About
 ---

+Hi!
+I'm Daniel!

-I'm a computology practitioner and love working on tools, infrastructure and helping people ship code.
-By day I'm writing tools as part of the DevTools team at [Etsy](http://etsy.com).
-When I'm not writing code, I'm usually having breakfast, play basketball or watch TV shows.
-I also consume coffee and rap music in moderate to high volumes every day.
+I'm a Staff Engineer on Etsy's compute team.
+When I'm not working on Etsy's infrastructure, I'm usually having coffee, play basketball or watch TV shows.

 I write about a lot of things on this blog, but it doesn't and has never represented the opinion of any of my employers.